-Taxes are due on July 1, 2020.
+Taxes were due on July 1, 2020.
 This year, in response to COVID 19, most taxpayers will be able to take advantage of an extended grace period, and this installment will be payable without interest by February 3 (because this year, February 1 falls on a Saturday).
-When past due (August 2 and February 2) interest is charged at the rate of 1.5% per month from the due date (July 1 or January 1), and a portion of a month is considered a full month.
-So, on Feb.
-2, interest is charged at the rate of 6% (four months x 1.5% per month) .
+When past due (August 2 and February 4) interest is charged at the rate of 1.5% per month from the due date (July 1 or January 1), and a portion of a month is considered a full month.
+So, on August 2, interest is charged at the rate of 6% (four months x 1.5% per month) .
 That rate will be charged up to and including February 29, 2020.